 Which States Require Lien Waivers to be Notarized?

-We are often asked “Does this lien waiver have to be notarized?” and the answer is “Yes, in Georgia, Mississippi, Texas, and Wyoming.”
-Let’s review these four states and their lien waiver requirements.
+We are often asked “Does this lien waiver have to be notarized?” and the answer is “Yes, in Georgia, Mississippi, and Wyoming.”
+Let’s review these three states and their lien waiver requirements.

 Lien Waivers in General